Financial Engineering Career Guide

 While analyzing the survey of indeed.com and payscale.com, we found that the median salaries of financial engineers per annum are US $97,000 and the US $89,000, respectively.
 We need to consider that the median salaries reported by indeed.com and payscale.com are the result of both experience and skills.

 So, when you will come out of the financial engineering/master of finance program and want to get ahead in your financial engineering career, it’s better to look for internship opportunities in most reputed organizations.
 If you can crack the code, you will be able to quote the expected annual salary on the basis of the stipend you would get from your internship opportunity.
 And according to the Business Insider, it’s a lot more than one inexperienced graduate can expect to get.

 Moreover, you can go multiple internship opportunities while paying heed to learning the needed skills and getting your expected stipend.

 Multiple internship opportunities have four big advantages –

-- First, multiple internship will add couple or triple reputed brand names in your resume which is always good if you’re looking for a lucrative opportunities.
+- First, multiple internships will add a couple or triple reputed brand names in your resume, which is always good if you’re looking for a lucrative opportunity.

 - You may get absorbed in the reputed firm/s at the end of your tenure if you prove to be a great asset to the company.

-- Even if you won’t be able to get absorbed into the reputed firm you would do your internship in, you will always be able to quote the annual salary for your future employment opportunities.
+- Even if you aren’t able to get absorbed into the reputed firm you would do your internship in, you will always be able to quote the annual salary for your future employment opportunities.

 So look out for internship opportunities and use this great strategy to enhance your compensation.

-The more you know, better would be your chances of application and thus you would be able to fetch better compensation from the companies you would be employed in.
-Just don’t leave out any opportunity for constant learning, especially in finance, mathematics and computer programming and you’re good to go.
+The more you know, the better would be your chances of application, and thus, you would be able to fetch better compensation from the companies you would be employed in.
+Just don’t leave out any opportunity for constant learning, especially in finance, mathematics, and computer programming, and you’re good to go.